henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 * Stay up-to-date with the latest announcements by following Piazza closely.
 Further clarifications will be posted on Piazza via pinned Instructor Notes.
 Also those updates will be synchronized in this GitHub page.

 ### Hints About Programming
-* If you are unsure of the usage of libc functions, please consult their respective Man pages.
-For example, to obtain the definition and usage of recvfrom, enter man recvfrom in the terminal.
+* If you are unsure of the usage of libc functions, please consult their respective `Man pages`.
+For example, to obtain the definition and usage of recvfrom, enter `man recvfrom` in the terminal.
 * Another valuable resource for UDP socket programming is [Beej's Guide to Network Programming Using Internet Sockets](https://beej.us/guide/bgnet/html/index.html).

 <a name="1"></a>